seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 Simply because the first two links are not mentioned in the *sutta*, the commentators give the explanation that they belong to the past.
-But it should be clear that the *bodhisatta Vipassī* could not have aroused the *Dhamma*-eye without those two links.
+But it should be clear that the *bodhisatta Vipassī* could not have aroused the Dhamma-eye without those two links.
 Why they are not specially mentioned here is because they are in the background.
 It is true that there is a mode of exposition, in which *avijjā*, or ignorance, takes precedence.
 But what we have here is a